Packet-Clearing-House/maptable/README.md

 ```
 - `heatmap:` _(object, default: null)_ Add a heatmap on the map - we use concentrated circles on every location in the dataset.
+    - `heatmap.weightByAttribute:` _(function(d), default: null)_ Which attribute we would weight the gradient. it takes a anonymous function that exposes `d` as one row, and expect a float as returned value.
+    - `heatmap.weightByAttributeScale:` _('log' or 'linear', default: 'linear')_ Which scale we would use for the weight (only if `weightByAttribute` is set).
     - `heatmap.mask:` _(bool, default: true)_ Mask the heatmap with countries
     - `heatmap.circles:` _(object)_ Properties of the circles that makes the heatmap gradient
     - `heatmap.circles.min:` _(integer, default: 1)_ The min earth magnitude of the circles.
 The unit is in degrees (minimum 1 and maximum 180).